valentincanonical/diy-microcloud/step-05-micro-cloud-native.md

 ubuntu@node1:~$ sudo systemctl restart nginx
 ```

-- Check the IP address of `node1` and access the Portainer dashboard at `http://<IP-address-node1>:30777` from your machine (eg; http://192.168.64.32:30777)
+- Check the IP address of `node1` and access the Portainer dashboard at `http://<IP-address-node1>:30777` from your machine (eg; http://192.168.64.32:30777).

-Now, as this is going to be an edge cluster, remotely managed, you probably want to register it to a central control place.
+Now, as this is going to be a remotely managed edge cluster, you probably want to register it to a central control place.
 With Portainer, this is super easy!
 Click [here and follow the instructions](https://documentation.portainer.io/v2.0/endpoints/edge/).

 If you're just trying this out and don't have a "central control plane", this is fine.
 You can create a new MicroK8s cluster that you will register from the Portainer dashboard that you just deployed, just for fun!
-Refer to [section 4](./step-04-microk8s-cluster.md#4-create-on-demand-microk8s-clusters) on how to do that.
+Refer to [section 4](./step-04-microk8s-cluster.md#4-create-on-demand-microk8s-clusters) for instructions on how to do that.

 <!-- TODO: for the demo, use New App -> ubuntu/grafana -> port 30000 -> cp nginx/portainer.conf -->